neerajmanivarnan/usefulBashScripts/README.md

 # Bash Scripts Collection

 This repository contains a collection of bash scripts created to automate various repetitive tasks, driven by my laziness to perform them manually.
-All these scripts are now connected via a single script, `bash-utility.sh`, which provides an easy-to-use menu for selecting and running the scripts.

 ## List of Scripts